slatedocs/slate/source/index.html.md

 ## Connect With Us

-Follow us on twitter <a href="https://twitter.com/SuredBits">@Suredbits</a>
+Follow us on twitter <a href="https://twitter.com/Suredbits">@Suredbits</a>

 We invite you to join our Slack channel <a href="https://join.slack.com/t/suredbits/shared_invite/enQtNDEyMjY3MTg1MTg3LTYyYjkwOGUzMDQ4NDAwZjE1M2I3MmQyNWNlZjNlYjg4OGRjYTRjNWUwNjRjNjg4Y2NjZjAxYjU1N2JjMTU1YWM">Suredbits Slack</a>

 ## Background Resources
-Thank you and welcome to SuredBits' Lightning App API documentation.
+Thank you and welcome to Suredbits' Lightning App API documentation.
 This API allows you to query our NFL, NBA and Crypto Exchange data.
 Our NFL and NBA APIs offer multiple channels including teams, players, games, scores, and statistics.
 Our Crypto Exchange API allows you to stream data on Trades, Tickers and Order Books.

 We are currently focused primarily on developers already familiar with Bitcoin and know Lightning or are interested in building apps using the Lightning protocol.
 However, if you are just starting out in cryptocurrency development, we have included some helpful links below.